tweag/python-monorepo-example/2017-08-14-inline-java.md

 $ ./hello
 Hello Java!
 ```

+Because part of inline-java is implemented in a GHC plugin, we tell GHC
+to use this plugin with the pragma `OPTIONS_GHC`.
+Every module using
+inline-java needs to ask for the plugin in the same way.

 GHC doesn't parse or generate any Java.
 Neither does `inline-java`.
 So how can this program possibly work?
 The answer is that `inline-java`